jpgibb7holman/9ibbo.github.io/_posts/2016-09-13-Copy-of-Using-Github.md

     <td>Lesson Review</td>
   </tr>
   <tr>
-    <td>How did I learn?
-What strategies were effective? </td>
+    <th>How did I learn?
+What strategies were effective? </th>
   </tr>
   <tr>
-    <td>It was very effective to copy the manual exactly as it said to do and then solve any problem that arised with trial and error.
-I also tried to not give up and ask for help if I needed it.</td>
+    <th>It was very effective to copy the manual exactly as it said to do and then solve any problem that arised with trial and error.
+I also tried to not give up and ask for help if I needed it.</th>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>